 Jiangxi Jinko, Jiangxi Materials and Zhejiang Jinko were designated by the relevant local authorities as "High and New Technology Enterprises" and Xinjiang Jinko was designated as "Enterprise in the encouraged industry" under the CIT Law.
 Jiangxi Jinko, Jiangxi Materials, Zhejiang Jinko and Xinjiang Jinko were subject to a preferential tax rate of 15% for 2016, 2017 and 2018.
 Zhejiang Jinko enjoyed the preferential tax rate of 15% in 2015, 2016 and 2017.
-In 2018, Zhejiang Jinko successfully renewed this qualification, enjoyed the preferential tax rate of 15% in 2016, 2017 and 2018 and is in the process of obtaining this qualification for 2019, 2020 and 2021.
+In 2018, Zhejiang Jinko successfully renewed this qualification, enjoyed the preferential tax rate of 15% in 2018, and will continue to enjoy this preferential tax rate in 2019 and 2020, if the relevant conditions are met.
+Jiangxi Jinko and Jiangxi Materials enjoyed the preferential tax rate of 15% in 2016, 2017 and 2018 and is in the process of obtaining this qualification for 2019, 2020 and 2021.
 Xinjiang Jinko was subject to a preferential tax rate of 15% for 2017 and 2018.
-In 2019, Xinjiang Jinko successfully renewed this qualification and will continue to enjoy this preferential tax rate of 15% for 2017 and 2018.
 In 2019, Xinjiang Jinko successfully renewed this qualification and will continue to enjoy this preferential tax rate in 2019, if the relevant conditions are met.
 However, we cannot assure you that Zhejiang Jinko, Jiangxi Jinko, Jiangxi Materials or Xinjiang Jinko will continue to qualify as "High and New Technology Enterprises" or "or "Enterprise in the encouraged industry" when subject to reevaluation in the near future.
 In addition, there are uncertainties on how the CIT Law and its Implementation Rules will be enforced, and whether its future implementation will be consistent with its current interpretation.
 If the corporate income tax rates of some of our PRC subsidiaries increase, our financial condition and results of operations would be materially adversely affected.
-According to the Interim Regulations on Value-added Tax as amended on November 19, 2017, the Implementing Rules of the Interim Regulations on Value-added Tax as amended on October 28, 2011, and the Circular of the MOF and the STA on Adjusting Value-added Tax Rates promulgated on April 4, 2018, gross proceeds from sales and importation of goods and provision of servic
+According to the Interim Regulations on Value-added Tax as amended on October 28, 2011, and the Circular of the MOF and the STA on Adjusting Value-added Tax Rates promulgated on April 4, 2018, gross proceeds from sales and importation of goods and provision of services and tangible personal property leasing services a